Indomitable/modern-linq/README.md

 - `join` (with string argument): join all elements of sequence and concat with separator
 - `allAndEvery`: check a condition against all elements of sequence and sequence should not be empty.
 - `firstOrThrow`: returns first element if none throw error.
+- `lastOrThrow`: returns last element if none throw error.
+- `fistIndex`: return index of first element which is true for a predicate
+- `lastIndex`: return index of last element which is true for a predicate

 Build status:
 [![Build Status](https://travis-ci.com/Indomitable/modern-linq.svg?branch=master)](https://travis-ci.com/Indomitable/modern-linq)